lithops-cloud/lithops/docs/source/storage_config/ceph.md

 ## Configuration

-1. Edit your lithops config file and add the following keys:
+1. Edit your Lithops config file and add the following keys:

 ```yaml
     lithops: